jsloop42/dreamlisp/README.md

 #### foldl/3

-`foldl` takes a function, an initial value and a sequence, initialises the accumulator with the initial value, applies the function to each value in the collection with the result in the accumlator, returning the accumulator when done.
+`foldl` takes a function, an initial value and a sequence, initialises the accumulator with the initial value, applies the function to each value in the collection with the result in the accumulator, returning the accumulator when done.
 The function application takes place from left to right.

 ```
 λ user> (foldl (fn (x acc) (str acc x)) "" ["a" 1 "b" 2 "c" 3])